OVERCOMING SUICIDE and SEVERE DEPRESSION

 DEPRESSION MEDICINE: a fair determination can only be made after time has been given to measure the results of both benefits and side effects.
 Also, allergies must be taken into consideration for all treatment programs.

 Though the psychiatric and pharmaceutical industries will say that less than 1 in 100 or 1000 or some figure had increased suicidal thoughts due to medication, a couple of things should be noted.
-First, i believe every major manufacturer of depression medicine has loss billions of dollars in lawsuits, but most have made their owners billions more.
+First, nearly every major manufacturer of depression medicine has loss billions of dollars in lawsuits, but most have made their owners (and of course stockholders) billions more.
 Second, many drugs used to treat depression were first intended to treat weight loss – failed – and the pharmaceutical company seeking a use, discovered that in certain instances they could be useful in treating depression – with side effects (such as ‘zombie’ effect).

 NOTE: Pharmacology, which comes from the ancient Greek word pharmakon – meaning medicine, poison, and even spell (thus, pharmakeia; evil drug dealers or sorceries in Rev. 9:21), is the study of how drugs act.
 Toxicology, from the Greek words toxicos (poisonous) and logos (word; reason; study) is the study of adverse effects of chemicals on living organisms.
 A pharmacist dispenses medicines while a pharmacologist studies how drugs cause their actions.
 And neuroscience is the study of the nervous system.
 When combined with pharmacology, the study goes beyond structural and molecular, to neuropharmacology and neurotoxicology which discovers the effects of drugs on the central nervous system, i.e. the brain and spinal cord; as well as on the peripheral nerves which consist of 31 pairs of spinal nerves running from the spinal cord and 10 cranial nerves originating from the brainstem.
 SSRI stands for selective serotonin reuptake inhibitor, or serotonin-specific reuptake inhibitor.
 They are typically used as antidepressants.